Crossing Numbers of Knots on Closed Surfaces: Discussion and Further Questions

-The additivity of the classical planar crossing number, $c(K_1 \# K_2) = c(K_1) + c(K_2)$, remains an open conjecture.
-The behavior of the surface invariants $c(K;F)$, $a(K;F)$, and $b(K;F)$ under connected sums is largely unknown for an arbitrary closed surface $F$.
+is still open.
+The behavior of the surface invariants $c(K;F)$, $a(K;F)$, and $b(K;F)$ under connected sums is also unclear for a general closed surface $F$.

-For the specific case where $F$ is a Heegaard surface of $S^{3}$, Doll \cite{Doll} established the additivity formula for the surface bridge number $b(K;F)$.
-However, for general closed surfaces, and particularly for the surface crossing and ascending numbers, the behavior is undetermined.
+When $F$ is a Heegaard surface of $S^{3}$, Doll \cite{Doll} proved an additivity formula for the surface bridge number $b(K;F)$.
+For general closed surfaces, and especially for $c(K;F)$ and $a(K;F)$, much less seems to be known.

 \begin{question} How do the surface crossing number $c(K;F)$ and the surface ascending number $a(K;F)$ behave under the connected sum $K_1 \# K_2$?
 Furthermore, under what general conditions does $b(K;F)$ exhibit additivity when $F$ is an arbitrary closed surface rather than a Heegaard surface of $S^{3}$? \end{question}